kahnchana/clippy/README.md

 ```

 ## Citation
 If you find our work, this repository, or pretrained models useful, please consider giving a star :star: and citation.
+Note that this repositary is an unofficial implementation replicating results in this paper.
 ```
 @article{clippy2022,
   title={Perceptual Grouping in Contrastive Vision-Language Models},